abwood/devlog/PBR/PBR.md

 ## Extending Transmission to include Refractive Volumes

 Extending thin-walled transmission to support refractive volumes (thick transmission) doesn't require much more work.
 The [KHR_materials_volume](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_materials_volume) extension allows models to define properties that are required to achieve this effect, light absorption (`attenuationColor` and `attenuationDistance`) and a rasterization helper property for defining thickness (`thicknessFactor` and `thicknessTexture`).
 These properties are used in the `specular_btdf`, `fresnel_mix`, and `ibl_transmission` functions.

+I almost forgot to mention that this extension requires the presence of [KHR_materials_ior](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_materials_ior), which is a simple extension that delivers us a configurable index of refraction property.
+It exists as a separate extension because IOR also effects surface reflectivity, with higher values of IOR producing a greater specular response.
+It is a simple scalar value, and will carry through into the shader as a uniform value for the material.

 ```GLSL
 float specular_btdf(float alphaRoughness, vec3 n, vec3 l, vec3 v, float ior)